ioquatix/process-group/README.md

 	group.kill(:TERM)

 If there are no running processes, this is a no-op (rather than an error).
+[Proper handling of SIGINT/SIGQUIT](http://www.cons.org/cracauer/sigint.html) explains how to use signals correctly.

 #### Handling Interrupts